Spaying or Neutering your Cat, What Should You Know?

 One important thing to know is the cost can also vary depending upon your location.
 You should ask your vet how much it will cost before surgery.
 If you can get the price in writing that is best, because some less reputable clinics have been known to charge much more after the surgery.

-Does Pet Insurance Cover Spaying and Neutering?
+Does Pet Insurance Cover Spaying or Neutering Your Cat?

 Most pet insurance plans do not cover spaying and neutering surgeries.
 While it is true that vets recommend getting these surgeries done as a preventive measure to keep your cats healthy, pet insurance companies view them as elective surgeries.